asuh/front-end-windows/readme.md

     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-After a restart, install your preferred version of Linux Distribution, Ubuntu being the most popular choice.
+After a restart, install your preferred version of Linux Distribution, Ubuntu being the most popular choice and loaded with many useful packages and languages like Git.
 Here's a [complete set of instructions](https://docs.microsoft.com/en-us/windows/wsl/install-win10) from Microsoft to install WSL.

 Once installed, as you'll see below, we're going to use this container to harbor the various languages and packages needed for web development.